 - Ipconfig /Flushdns

 Discord will now work properly or not disconnect continuously.

 Step 8: Update Network Driver

 Are you having trouble accessing your favorite online services?
-Are Discord troubleshooting telling me that my network drivers are expired and need to be updated, but I’m not sure how often they should update?
+Is Discord troubleshooting telling me that my network drivers are expired and need to be updated, but I’m not sure how often they should update?

 Let’s see if the latest versions of Network Drivers will fix your computer problem.